-The Sony Alpha A6500 and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were announced, respectively, in October 2016 and July 2015.
+The Sony Alpha A6500 and the Panasonic Lumix DMC-GX8 are two enthusiast cameras that were revealed to the public, respectively, in October 2016 and July 2015.
 Both the A6500 and the GX8 are mirrorless interchangeable lens cameras that are based on an APS-C (A6500) and a Four Thirds sensor.
 The Sony has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.

-The physical size and weight of the Sony A6500 and the Panasonic GX8 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Sony A6500 and the Panasonic GX8 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6500 – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6500 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably larger (29 percent) than the Sony A6500.
-Moreover, the GX8 is slightly heavier (8 percent) than the A6500.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is considerably larger (125 percent) than the Sony A6500.
+Moreover, the GX8 is markedly heavier (8 percent) than the A6500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Sony E-Mount Lens Catalog (A6500) and the Micro Four Thirds Lens Catalog (GX8).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.